varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   folded (e.g.  if both 1.2.3.0/25 and 1.2.3.128/25 are added, they will be folded to 1.2.3.0/24).

-  Skip and fold operations on VCL entries are output as warnings during VCL compilation as entries from the VCL are processed in order.
+  Skip and fold operations on ACL entries are output as warnings during VCL compilation as entries from the VCL are processed in order.